JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getNUniqueSubmittedHashes`

-Get the number of unique hash/nnodes/jrh sets that have been submitted this mining cycle
+Get the number of unique hash/nnodes/jrh sets that have been submitted this mining cycle.